This post may contain affiliate links.

 Making Baked Italian Meatballs at home is easy with this Italian meatball recipe.
 You'll come back to it again and again when you're craving comfort food because it's beyond delicious.
 Baking Italian meatballs mean that both prep and clean-up time are simple and quick.
 Serve these on their own, smothered in melted cheese or over pasta for a heartier meal.

-We didn’t order the meatballs and then I couldn’t stop thinking about them.
-In late June, Keith and I celebrated our twenty-first wedding anniversary with dinner at one of our favorite local restaurants, Trattoria Sbandati (you might remember this Slow Cooker Farro and Cannellini Bean Soup with Vegetables and Parmesan that they inspired).
-It’s a wonderful little hole-in-the-wall restaurant here in Bend; the chef is a first generation Italian from Florence.
+We didn't order the meatballs and then I couldn't stop thinking about them.
+In late June, Keith and I celebrated our twenty-first wedding anniversary with dinner at one of our favorite local restaurants, Trattoria Sbandati (you might remember this Farro, White Bean and Vegetable Soup that they inspired).
+It's a wonderful little hole-in-the-wall restaurant here in Bend; the chef is a first generation Italian from Florence.

 I read the description for Baked Italian Meatballs on the menu, "Polpette: Traditional ground beef meatballs based on the chef’s family recipe.
 Baked and served in tomato sauce, with melted mozzarella on top and a side of sautéed spinach."
 We didn't order it, but when it showed up at the table next to us, I wished that we had.